heckelson/i3-and-kde-plasma/README.md

 That's it!
 I hope this little tutorial helped you, and if you see anything you'd like to improve, absolutely feel free to do so!
 My issues are open, as are pull requests.

+If you'd like to buy me a coffee, follow [this](https://ko-fi.com/heckelson) link.

 ----